satsDAO/sats.game/README.md

 ### For Layer2: Scale, Integrate, Grow

 Achieve unprecedented efficiency and cross-chain interoperability with SATS.
 Facilitate a seamless, scalable GameFi environment that supports high throughput and low fees.

-## Fun Fact

-In an interesting twist of fate, the term "Sat" not only denotes the smallest unit of Bitcoin (1e-8) but also aligns with a concept in Buddhism representing small numeric number of (1e-8).
-This serendipitous connection highlights the idea that value, whether in finance or spirituality, can emerge from even the minutest entities.

-## Bringing Satoshi Back Home

-SATS is more than a currency; it's a movement to honor the roots of gaming and blockchain's pioneering spirit.
-Join us as we bring Satoshi back to the heart of innovation—where gaming meets blockchain.